ctsuu/SDC_Challenge_2/README.md

 I broken down the trip into 1000 frame per section, I measure the pearsonr correlation coefficient for each sections and overall scores.

 The interesting I found is:
-Team autumn almost lead all the sections, except 3000:4000 and 4000:5000 section.
+Team autumn lead most of the sections, except 3000:4000 and 4000:5000.
 Team rambo has some issue at 5000: end section.

+Overall result is same order as posted.

 I hope there are more submissions available, so we can do more analysis.